How will Covid-19/Coronavirus Affect my Alternative Investment Portfolio? Part 15: June 6th

 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 Many things happened this week that affect investors.
 And for the 2nd week in a row, the river of information about the virus itself slowed down.
 So our discussion will again be tilted toward news and analysis of the economic repercussions of the crisis (as well as real-estate).
-Before jumping in, here's a quick summary of the series so far:

 U.S. Progress Against the Virus Suddenly Stalls

 The U.S. continued its months-long battle against the coronavirus.
 And as of Saturday afternoon, the death toll had climbed to 111,627 (from 105,353 the previous week).

 However, the national death doubling rate (the time it takes for deaths to double) was unchanged, maintaining the same slightly inclined slope as last week, doubling over an eight week period (56 days).

 This was unusual because the country had improved each and every week for the past 7 weeks (since it first started to have success bending the curve back on April 11, as discussed in part 7).

 A look at the daily death chart shows why:

 In the last week, there was a bit of a death surge.
 It ultimately settled back down to about the same plateau as the last two weeks.
 But little to no progress was made in bending the curve.